Manage samples

 The samples are displayed in a tabular overview.
 The following table describes the columns.

-Note: All blue texts in the table are clickable links to the respective data types (customer, order, sample, related files, etc.).
+Note: All blue texts in the samples list are clickable links to the respective data types (customer, order, sample, related files, etc.).

 Column Description